 • WIC educates the parents or other caregivers of premature infants on the feeding and development of their infants based on the corrected age, not the chronological age.

 • Introduction of solids is encouraged at the corrected age of six months.

 • An “extra formula, no solid food package” is provided to premature infants at the corrected age of four to five months.
 Because the infant is premature, the introduction of solids needs to be delayed until the infant reaches the corrected age of six months.

 • If the participant has no other means of coverage, WIC will provide premature discharge formula or contract infant formula to children with a history of prematurity up to 12 months corrected age.

-• We provide Similac Expert Care Alimentum and Nutramigen LIPIL for infants with a protein allergy.
+• We provide Similac Alimentum, Nutramigen, and Nutramigen with Enflora LGG for infants with a protein allergy.